tamistyping/InTechFrontend/README.md

 inTech is a full-stack web application developed as part of a team project using the MERN stack.
 Our goal was to create a platform where Junior Developers can search and apply for Entry-Level job postings.
 With a team of three developers, we completed the project within a timeframe of five days.
 My responsibilties included both the front end and back end.
 </br>
 <h3>Live Link</h3>
-Explore the live version of IntechJobs here.
+Explore the live version of IntechJobs - https://intechjobs.netlify.app/

 <h3>Brief Overview</h3>
 Objective: Create a full-stack app using the MERN stack.